-Partial pension: With fewer than 400 points, a lump sum of the insured's number of points multiplied by the reference salary for the previous year is paid.
+Partial pension: A lump sum of the insured's number of points multiplied by the reference salary for the previous year is paid.

 The value of a point is adjusted annually by the Social Insurance Institute for Old-Age Pensions.